leathalman/Jotify/README.md

 ## Prerequisites

-To run this project you will need to be running the lastest Xcode 11 Beta and the lastest iOS 13 Beta.
+To run this project you will need to be running the latest Xcode 11 Beta and the latest iOS 13 Beta.

 ## Dependencies